 - Medical malpractice.

+Settlements are typically paid out either as a lump sum (all at once) or as part of a structured settlement with payments being made over time.
 Such compensatory damages can include both economic and non-economic losses.
 We discuss each of these monetary damages in detail, below.

 The period for which such damages are recoverable is the shorter of: